The case for a new newspaper in Manchester

-The Mill will be funded by readers not by advertisers.
+The Mill is funded by readers not by advertisers.

-It won’t publish many stories, so it can focus on quality rather than quantity.
+We don’t publish many stories, so we can focus on quality rather than quantity.

-And it will be based on the principle of building trust rather than building traffic.
+And everything we do is based on the principle of building trust rather than building web traffic.

-In September I’m going to launch The Mill as a fully-fledged online newspaper, making it my full time project and asking you to support it by becoming paying members [Update, 21/9: The membership is now launched and you can join using the button below or clicking here].
-Membership will cost £7 a month, or £5.60 if you join in the launch period with the early-bird discount.
-Members can also join for a year up front, and those who feel able to provide additional support for The Mill and its growth can become Super Supporters and choose their own annual membership fee.
+In September I’m going to launch The Mill as a fully-fledged online newspaper, making it my full-time project and asking you to support it by becoming paying members [Update, 21/9: The membership is now launched and you can join using the button below or clicking here].
+Membership will cost £7 a month, or £70 a year.

 Become of a member of The Mill today - using the button below